Semen Analysis Testing

 Step #3: Determine the number of days of abstinence

 It is generally recommended that you abstain from ejaculation for two to five days prior to semen analysis.
+The WHO normal values are based on collections from this abstinence timeframe so it is important to use these guidelines so that you can accurately compare your results with what is considered normal.
 The male reproductive system needs some time to replenish the semen supply between ejaculations, so if you abstain for less than two days, the sample can contain inadequate amounts of fluid and sperm.
 If you wait longer than five days, the sperm can get old and start to die off, so the sperm quality can appear inaccurately decreased.
 I tell my patients to aim for three or four days of abstinence prior to testing, so that if there are last-minute timing issues, there’s an extra day of cushion on either side.

 Troubleshooting Collection Problems